Pupil Premium Statement 2018-19

 It is the school’s responsibility to decide how the majority of Pupil Premium is spent and to ensure it is linked to targets based on the child’s educational attainment.
 We are required to report on how much pupil premium funding we received for this academic year, details of how we intend to spend the funding, including our reasons and evidence, details of how we spent the funding for the previous academic year and how it made a difference to the attainment of the pupils.

-We currently have 4 pupils who are LAC according to official definitions and 4 students post 16 who is LAC.
-Two of the Post 16 students are in a shared care arrangement and 1 of our pre-16 pupils is too.
+In 18-19 we had 7 pupils who are LAC according to official definitions and 4 students post 16 who were LAC.
 The grant allocation for Looked After Children is managed by the designated Virtual School Head in the authority that looks after those children and has to ensure it is used for the benefit of the looked after child’s educational needs as described in their Personal Education Plan (PEP).
 The Virtual School Head (or their representative) is involved in any decisions about how the child will benefit from any pupil premium funding as is the pupil’s social worker.
-Therefore the summary information in this document refers to the funding received for our Ever6 pupils, not to the funding received for LAC pupils.
-In addition, we currently have 5 pupils who are adopted from care.
-Two of them have funding allocated in 16/17 and four of them should receive funding for 17/18 (yet to be confirmed).
+Therefore the summary information in this document refers to the funding received for our Ever 6 pupils, not to the funding received for LAC pupils.
+In addition, we currently have 6 pupils who are adopted from care or SGO and received funding in 18/19.
+4 of them received funding for 17/18 .

 We have established a ‘vulnerable children’s project’ whereby we organise sessions in the pupil’s home when they are recovering from serious long term illness to ensure that we maintain relationships, provide learning opportunities and aid their smooth transition back to school once they are well enough.
 We track progress towards aspirational targets through pupil progress meetings and our class teams are now very confident in recognising if an intervention is not having the required impact and making appropriate changes.